ppy/osu-wiki/wiki/Glossary/en.md

 **As of the 2013-04-23, all members of the MAT at that time were promoted as full members of the [BAT](/wiki/BAT), with the MAT team decommissioned.**

+*Short for "Modding Assistance Team".*

-The MAT, meaning *Modding Assistance Team*, was a group of users experienced in modding.
+A group of users experienced in modding.
 MAT members were able to mark any beatmap they approve of with a bubble.
 This bubble would note that the beatmap as worthy of further consideration by the BAT.

 ### Mod Request